SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs.md

 * **Cloud SIEM Ingest**.
 Credits used for logs ingested into Cloud SIEM for the selected child org.
 * **Infrequent Storage**.
 Credits used for log storage in the Infrequent tier for the selected child org.

-By clicking the **Download Report** button, you can download the child org usage data in csv format for further analysis and reporting.
+By clicking the **Download Report** button, you can download the selected child org usage data in csv format for further analysis and reporting.

 <img src={useBaseUrl('img/subscriptions/child-credit-usage.png')} alt="your description" style={{border:'1px solid black'}} />